The inspirational founder of She Inspires Awards & A Passionate Campaigner

 One of Jane’s great strengths is building and motivating large teams, ensuring that they listen to the customer, addressing her desires and needs with empathy and understanding.
 This allows them to build relevant fashion ranges sourced from all over the world to compete in a highly competitive market space.

-Jane has been at N Brown for just over 10 years but has moved roles every 2 years, allowing her to continually learn, develop and progress.
-Jane was one of the first graduates within the buying team to join N Brown and has progressed from Graduate to director within her 10 years.
+Jane previously held the role of Buying Director at N Brown for just over 10 years but moved roles every 2 years, allowing her to continually learn, develop and progress.
+Jane was one of the first graduates within the buying team to join N Brown and progressed from Graduate to director within her 10 years.

-Jane has 2 young daughters, leads a largely female workforce and obsesses over how to make N Brown customers look and feel amazing.
+Jane has 2 young daughters, leads a largely female workforce and obsesses over how to make Joe Browns’ customers look and feel amazing.

 “with the right outfit women and girls have the confidence to change the world”